 Step-by-step Xomega tutorial

-The best way to understand the capabilities of our low-code platform, and appreciate the speed of the application development it provides, is to walk through a process of building a fully fledged end-to-end application from scratch.
+The best way to understand the capabilities of our low-code platform, and appreciate the speed of the application development it provides, is to walk through the process of building a fully-fledged end-to-end application from scratch.

 You will see how Xomega.Net helps you get off the ground quickly with its solution template that allows you to create your custom architecture using industry best practices.
 In this tutorial we will create a Blazor solution for both WebAssembly and Blazor Server technologies, and then will model our application, tailoring it to our specific requirements.